What should I watch for?

 changes in skin color

 chest pain or discomfort

 numbness in the hands

-pain in the abdomen or stomach
+pain in the stomach

 pain in the chest, groin, or legs, especially the calves

 pain or discomfort in the arms, jaw, back, or neck